bruno-strandberg/MONA/README.md

 Prerequisities
 ==============
 * ROOT 6
-* Jpp ROOT 6 branch with aanet
+* To use GSGParser to parse gSeaGen files in .evt format, one also requires Jpp and aanet root6 branch.

 Developments